Related items

 Also available in:

-This is the third issue in 1996 of a series of reports prepared by the FAO Global Information and Early Warning System (GIEWS) on the food supply situation, cereal import and food aid requirements for all countries in sub-Saharan Africa.
+This is the second issue in 1997 of a series of reports prepared by the FAO Global Information and Early Warning System (GIEWS) on the food supply situation, cereal import and food aid requirements for all countries in sub-Saharan Africa.
 The report is designed to provide the latest analysis and information on the food situation in these countries to governments, international organizations and other institutions engaged in relief operations.
-Part I focuses on the serious food supply diffic ulties emerging in parts of Somalia and Sudan.
-It draws attention to the deteriorating food supply situation in Liberia, where pockets of famine have developed in several areas.
-The report highlights the unstable crop production and food supply situation in the Great Lakes region, where the plight of over 2 million refugees and internally displaced persons remains a cause for serious concern.
-Attention is drawn to a substantial improvement in the food supply situation in southern Africa, reflect ing an above-average 1996 harvest, which followed last year’s drought-affected crop.
-The report also reviews the crop prospects in the Sahelian countries of western Africa, where growing conditions are generally favourable so far.
-Part II contains an assessment of crop prospects and the food supply situation by sub-region, giving the latest estimates of cereal imports and food aid requirements of all four sub-regions of sub-Saharan Africa.
+Part I focuses on the grave food supply situati on facing Rwandan refugees in eastern Zaire, and the uncertain food outlook elsewhere in the Great Lakes Region.
+It also draws attention to the tightening food supplies in eastern Africa, particularly in Kenya, Eritrea, Somalia, Tanzania and parts of Uganda, and the continuing food difficulties in Liberia and Sierra Leone.
+It highlights the localized food shortages in the Sahelian countries of Chad, Mauritania and Niger, and points to a favourable outlook for southern Africa.
+Part II conta ins an assessment of crop prospects and the food supply situation by sub-region, giving the latest estimates of cereal imports and food aid requirements of all four sub-regions of sub-Saharan Africa.
+Part III presents the latest analysis and information on crop prospects and the food supply situation and outlook in each country.
+The information on food aid pledges, including triangular transactions and local purchases, and on expected arrivals, is based on data transmitted to the GIEWS as of late April 1997 by the following donors: Australia, Belgium, Canada, China, Denmark, EC, Germany, France, Italy, Japan, Netherlands, Sweden, Switzerland, United Kingdom, United States as well as the World Food Programme.
+For other donors, data are based on field reports from various sources (see Tables 7 and 8).

 Users also downloaded